Welcome readers! In this blog, we will cover how to run a mastermind:

 What gives me the credibility to write this?
 I’ve been designing and running group experiences for the last 15 years, including international retreats, group coaching programs, and my own my business mastermind.
 Of everything I’ve created, I’m most proud of my mastermind program.
 It’s a support structure based on accountability, compassion, and participants holding each other to their highest potential (please note that this does not always mean working harder or working more).

-And, while I’m still learning, I’m delighted to share my knowledge with you.
+And, while I’m still learning, I’m delighted to share my knowledge with you on how to run a mastermind.

 One of my favorite authors, Napoleon Hill, first coined this concept in his book The Law of Success (1925).
 He then elaborated on the idea in Think and Grow Rich (1937).